Short Term Visitor Program

 Long Term Visitor Program

-consists of making professional appointments and planning social activities for the U.S. State Department's International Visitor Leadership Program (IVLP) participants.
+Short term visitor programs consist of making professional appointments and planning social activities for the U.S. State Department's International Visitor Leadership Program (IVLP) participants.

-These visitors, who are emerging leaders in their own country, are chosen by personnel at U.S. overseas posts, and usually spend three weeks in the USA visiting four or five cities.
+These visitors, who are emerging leaders in their own country, are chosen by personnel at U.S. overseas embassies, and usually spend three weeks in the USA visiting four or five cities.
 Often the visitor is accompanied by an English Language Officer or interpreter.

 We can always use assistance in planning these programs, or in accompanying the visitor around Boulder, or in hosting dinners.

-The Council hosts a potluck dinners during the year in which each person is asked to bring a dish to share which will feed 8-10 persons.
+The Council hosts potluck dinners during the year in which each person is asked to bring a dish to share which will feed 8-10 persons.
 It is also important to bring plates, cutlery and cups for personal use.
 There are often special potluck events such as a Thanksgiving Dinner, Holiday party and a summer picnic.

-involves making contact with international visitors who come to Boulder for an extended stay.
+Long term visitor programs involve making contact with international visitors who come to Boulder for an extended stay.
 Many are associated with the University (faculty or students) or are working in one of the federal labs, or in private Institutions.